globus/globus-automate-client/README.rst

 Authoring Flows for the Globus Flows Service
 ============================================

-The Globus Flows Service provides users with the ability to easily define compositions, Flows, of a numerous Actions to perform a single, logical operation.
+The Globus Flows Service provides users with the ability to easily define compositions of Actions (henceforth referred to as Flows) to perform a single, logical operation.
 Flows may be invoked as other Actions, potentially running for a long time with an API for monitoring the progress of the flow instance during its lifetime.
 Definition of such Flows requires an easy to read, author, and potentially visualize method of defining the Flows.
 For this purpose, the Flows service starts from the core of the `Amazon States Language <https://states-language.net/spec.html>`_.
 In particular, the general structure of a Flow matches that of a States Language State Machine in particular matching the requirements defined for `Top-Level Fields <https://states-language.net/spec.html#toplevelfields>`_ including the properties:

 * ``States``